thecodechemist99/borgsnap/README.md

 _PRE_SCRIPT will run before taking a snapshot for each dataset.
 The example provided demonstrates how to run a command only for a specific dataset._

-_POST_SCRIPT will run bfter taking a snapshot for each dataset.
+_POST_SCRIPT will run after taking a snapshot for each dataset.
 The example provided demonstrates how to run a command only for a specific dataset._

 *set -e was removed, this fork of borgsnap will continue running if a command